flexxui/flexx/docs/util.rst

 -----------------------------
-Reference for the util module
+Reference for the UTIL module
 -----------------------------

 .. automodule:: flexx.util